Kodiak, Alaska: In popular culture

-In 2012, rapper Pitbull was involved in an advertising campaign with Walmart, in which the Walmart store that gets the most Facebook "likes" from June 18 to July 15, 2012 would have Pitbull visit and put on a show there.
-An orchestrated internet campaign urged people to vote for the most remote location imaginable, Kodiak, resulting in a sizable lead for that store.
-Walmart confirmed that Kodiak won.
-Pitbull visited on July 30 where he received a key to the city from mayor Branson and then made an appearance before a crowd of hundreds at the Coast Guard base.
+In 2012, rapper Pitbull was involved in an advertising campaign with Walmart, in which the Walmart store that received the most "likes" on Facebook from June 18 to July 15, 2012, would have Pitbull visit and put on a show there.
+An orchestrated internet campaign urged people to vote for Kodiak, both as a reference to the Kodak company referenced in the intro to the 2011 Pitbull song "Give Me Everything" and the humor value in performing a concert at such a small venue in a remote secluded area resulting in a sizable lead for that store.
+Walmart eventually confirmed that Kodiak had won.
+Pitbull visited on July 30, where he received a Key to the City from mayor Branson and then made an appearance before a crowd of hundreds at the Coast Guard base.

 The Weather Channel docu-series Coast Guard Alaska follows the lives of Coast Guard members stationed in Kodiak.

 Czech carmaker Škoda Auto named their new SUV the Škoda Kodiaq, after the Alaskan brown bear, and in tribute Kodiak was renamed Kodiaq for one day (May 6, 2016).
 In a spelling change also intended to honor the indigenous Alutiiq, the city was renamed with a number of signs changed across town, including the port facilities and city limits.
-The letter ‘Q’ is a common ending for nouns in the Alutiiq language.
+The letter Q is a common ending for nouns in the Alutiiq language.

+The film The Guardian (2006) is partially set in Kodiak, but was not filmed there.